kitsunyan/appindicator-collection/README.md

 For example: `LD_PRELOAD=/usr/local/lib/libappindicator-hexchat.so hexchat`.

-## Patch for Application Indicators

-Optionally you can patch your libappindicator package with `libappindicator-activate.patch` patch from `tools` directory.
-This patch adds `activate` action support so left click will open the application instead of the menu.
+## Left-Click Activation

+Optionally you can override some indicator methods to allow left-click activation using `--with-activate` configure option.

 Note that this feature may be not supported by your desktop environment.